-The Windows Insider Program is thrilled to send ten women to the Grace Hopper Celebration, the largest gathering of women technologists in the world.
-Ten extraordinary women were named winners of our Women in Computing Award and will also travel to Microsoft’s headquarters for mentoring.
-We asked them to share their goals and a few words of wisdom for women and girls interested in STEM.
+We’re thrilled to be sending ten women to the Grace Hopper Celebration, the largest gathering of women technologists in the world.
+Thank you to the hundreds of women who applied and to the ten extraordinary women who won our Grace Hopper Award and will travel to Microsoft’s headquarters for mentoring.

-As majors in computer science and related fields, the winners all have big plans for the future — for their careers and for transforming the technology industry.
-Chineye Emeghara wants to take special effects in the motion picture industry to the next level.
-Daniela Alves Ridel is working with AI to improve pedestrian and autonomous vehicle safety.
-And Veronica Lewis sees a huge potential for making technology more accessible for people of all abilities.
+As majors in computer science and related fields, the winners all have big plans for the future—for their careers and for transforming the technology industry.
+Chineye Emeghara, a computer science student at the The University of Texas at Austin, wants to take special effects in film to the next level.
+Daniela Alves Ridel, a computer science student at University of Sao Paulo in Brazil, is working with AI to improve pedestrian and autonomous vehicle safety.
+And Veronica Lewis, an IT and assistive technology student at George Mason University, sees a huge potential for making technology more accessible for people of all abilities.

-The winners described an intense fascination with programming and problem solving.
-Whether they had a mind-blowing experience at an early age or whether they stumbled onto coding later in college, all of the women geeked out when it came to discuss their love of computer science.
+All of our winners have a deep passion for programming and problem solving.
+Whether they had a mind-blowing experience at an early age, or they stumbled onto coding later in college, all of the women were excited to share their geeky love of computer science.

-“Using code, you can bring certain problems to light, educate others through data analysis, and refine inaccurate statements,” Elizabeth Lin said.
+“Using code, you can bring certain problems to light, educate others through data analysis, and refine inaccurate statements,” said Elizabeth Lin, a student at the University of Washington Seattle studying computer science.
 “Code can be a mechanism to educate communities and spread transparent information.
 It can also be used to solve problems in daily life, like powering a self-driving car or transferring patient data in hospitals.”

-Pooja Nagpal sees technology as an equalizing force with the power to tackle poverty.
-Rebecca Houston said, “My dream job would be working with individuals who have a traumatic brain injury or a neurodegenerative disease.”
-She hopes to create affordable technologies that help people with ALS better access tools that can help them communicate.
+“My dream job would be working with individuals who have a traumatic brain injury or a neurodegenerative disease,” said Rebecca Houston, a senior studying communicative disorders and deaf education at Utah State University.
+She hopes to create affordable technologies that help people with ALS get better access to tools that can help them communicate.

-Shannon Bravo-Brown also wants to transform the field of medicine with the power of tech.
-“I look forward to creating quantum algorithms that will have a profound impact on healthcare,” she said.
+Shannen Bravo-Brown, a senior at Florida State University majoring in computer science, also wants to transform the field of medicine with the power of tech.
+“I look forward to creating quantum algorithms that will have a profound impact on health care,” she said.
 “I want to use the power of quantum computing to find cures to diseases that modern computers have not been able to discover.”

-The winners all recounted confronting adversity — including being told that they should give up on their dreams, being a first generation college student, and extremely challenging coursework.
+The winners have all confronted adversity, including being told that they should give up on their dreams, being a first generation college student, and extremely challenging coursework.

-Elizabeth Lin added, “No matter what adversity and challenges you have to confront, never suppress your ability to shine.
-Put in the extra effort to let people know about the work you have done…Be confident about yourself and never discount your work, because you are valuable, and YOU CAN DO IT.”
+Elizabeth’s advice for women interested in tech is to be your confident self.
+“No matter what adversity and challenges you have to confront, never suppress your ability to shine.
+Put in the extra effort to let people know about the work you have done,” she said.
+“Be confident about yourself and never discount your work, because you are valuable, and you can do it.”